This legal tool of the rich and powerful is being used by anti-vaxxers in Canada, says lawyer | CBC News

-SLAPP lawsuits increasingly used by anti-vaxx groups to silence critics, says Ontario lawyer
+SLAPP lawsuits increasingly used by anti-vax groups to silence critics, says Ontario lawyer

 Lawyer for 3 Ontario nurses suing for 'embarrassment and humiliation' won't comment as case is before courts